 3. Charitable Donations

 Out-of-pocket charitable contributions are often overlooked, especially if they were in the form of many small donations rather than a few large ones.
 If you’ve covered the cost of postage, baked cookies for fundraisers or given rides to the clients of nonprofit organizations, save your receipts.
 If they total more than $250, you can deduct the amount if you have documentation from your favorite nonprofit.
-If you provided rides or did other significant driving, claim 14 cents per mile for this deduction.
+If you provided rides or did other significant driving for a charity, claim 14 cents per mile as well.

 Don’t miss out on significant savings; save the receipts for sitters and after-school care.
-If your children are older and in college, don’t forget to deduct the interest you’ve paid on their student loans throughout the year.
+If your children are older and in college, don’t forget to deduct the interest you’ve paid on their student loans throughout the year, if applicable.

 5. Job Search

 Job losses and career changes aren’t all bad.
-If you were looking for a job in your previous field; had business cards printed; mailed out resumes; drove to an interview; paid for meals, lodging, and parking for an overnight trip; or paid for advertising or employment agency fees, you can deduct those costs up to 2 percent of your adjusted gross income.
+If you were looking for a job last year and had to travel for interviews, you can deduct those costs up to 2 percent of your adjusted gross income (AGI).

 If you are a first-time job seeker, you can’t claim those deductions, but you can claim your moving expenses if the new job is more than 50 miles from your old place of residence.
 You can claim the costs of moving your belongings to the new site and driving your vehicle there as well as parking and toll fees.